cosmos/gex/readme.md

 Thanks for contributing!

-Check out the [CONTRIBUTING.md](./CONTRIBUTING.md) to learn about how to contribute and how the code is structured.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) to learn about how to contribute and how the code is structured.